postmanlabs/labs-docs/src/pages/docs/getting-started/installation-and-updates.md

 Categories=Development;
 ```

+> Postman supports the following distributions:
+> * Ubuntu 12.04 and newer
+> * Fedora 21
-> Postman supports Ubuntu 12.04 and later, Fedora 21, and Debian 8 and later.
+> * Debian 8 and newer
+>
+> The support of certain Linux distributions depends on whether they are supported by Electron or not.
+Refer to [Electron's documentation](https://www.electronjs.org/docs/tutorial/support#linux).
+>
+> It is recommended you install [Snap](https://snapcraft.io/postman) as it includes all the libraries that the app needs and they are bundled with the app itself.
 >
 > Avoid starting Postman using `sudo` command, as it will create permission issues on the files created by Postman.
 >